ChristianNorbertBraun/Weedharvester/README.md

 docker and the ip adress of your docker container.

-This lib was tested for SeaweedFS version 0.70 linux
+This lib was tested for SeaweedFS version 0.70 linux There is no option to set replication within the lib but you can always set the default replication of seaweedFS.

 To start SeaweedFS use